Difference Between Capex and Opex

 Capital expenditure occurs when the company acquires new assets or adds some value to the existing one which would be useful beyond the current financial year.

-- Capital expenditure or expenses are depreciated or amortized over a span of years.
+- Capex or expenses are depreciated or amortized over a span of years.
 For example, it can buy equipment/ buildings or add value to an existing asset to upgrade beyond the current financial year.

 - Once the asset is put to use, it is depreciated over the period of time to spread the cost of the asset over its useful span of life.
 Every year, a part of the asset is put to use.